M-tech-cmd/ElectoCart/README.md

 Add to Cart: Select products and add them to your shopping cart.

-Checkout: Proceed to checkout to finalize your order.
+Checkout: Proceed to checkout to finalize your order using secure Stripe payments.

 🤝 Contributing
 Contributions are welcome!
 Please feel free to open issues or submit pull requests.

 📄 License
 This project is licensed under the MIT License.